udaykumar459/SeleniumPratice/README.md

 # SeleniumPratice
-To practice sample scripts on selenium webdriver
+To practice sample scripts on selenium webdriver with examples